 FIC: Families Worship Together

 If you’ve ever walked into an FIC during a worship service, perhaps the first thing that struck you was the fact that there were so many babies and small children in the service.
-We believe the best place for a child to learn about the Bible is with their family.
-So we have grown accustomed to the presence of children in the service, and the children grow accustomed to being a part of the worship experience.
+We believe the best place for a child to learn about the Bible is in the gathered assembly and through the regular preaching and teaching ministry of the church and within the home.
+We like having children in our service and have grown accustomed to their presence.
+Additionally, the children grow accustomed to being a part of the worship experience.
 No one will stop you at the door if you try to enter our service with your toddler.
+Children in the service has been a normal practice in church history.

 FIC: No Systematic Age Segregation

 One of the biggest distinctions of an FIC is the absence of age-graded ministries.
-We do not have segregated youth ministry or children’s ministry for a couple of important reasons: First, these ministries are not part of the biblical church model.
-The Bible is clear about whose job it is to disciple children... parents.
-Second, these ministries can work against the biblical model as parents who are relieved of their discipleship duties tend to become dependent on those who have taken over the job.
 We teach one Sunday school for all ages.
 Our Pastors work to make sure that the teaching is clear enough for the youngest believers and challenging enough for those who are mature in the faith.

 DID WE SKIP THE INVITATION?